 Member experience from the National Employment Savings Trust (NEST)

-As the second round of ‘phasing’ begins to be implemented, Will Allport, from our strategic partner, Vanguard, tells us more about the research we have done together to understand the effects of the first increase.
+As the second round of ‘phasing’ begins to be implemented, Will Allport, from our strategic partner, Vanguard, shares insights from the research we’ve done together to understand the effects of the first increase.

 The experience of increasing the minimum auto enrolment contribution through a series of steps, known as phasing, has yielded some interesting insights into the behaviours of members of occupational pension schemes.
 In our view, this kind of data-driven evidence can be of particular value in improving outcomes for end-investors.